Beginner's Guide to Fantasy Auto Racing

 Fantasy NASCAR 101

 Welcome to the exciting world of fantasy auto racing!

 This guide is for Fantasy Auto Racing (aka Fantasy NASCAR) rookies and anyone wanting to improve their knowledge of the game.
 Here you will find an explanation of the game, tips to select your drivers and links to additional resources on the web.

-The 2018 Fantasy NASCAR season has started, but it's not too late!
+The 2019 Fantasy NASCAR season is about to start, but it's not too late!
 There's still time to create your new fantasy league or team and join the action.

 What Is It?

 Fantasy Auto Racing is a game where you build your own dream team of NASCAR drivers and compete against the other teams in your league.

 The outcome of each race can be quickly impacted by wrecks, mechanical problems or a slow pit stop.
 Since so much of a race's finish depends on luck, this is one of the easier fantasy sports for new players to jump into, be competitive and have fun.

 Other variations of fantasy auto racing are based on Formula One, Indy Car or other racing series instead of NASCAR.
 This guide focuses on fantasy NASCAR but the basics are similar for other fantasy motor sports.